Bookmark Print Page

 3. If a student fails to comply by the required dates for updating immunizations, then the local school authority shall exclude the student from school until such time the student presents proof of having received needed immunizations.

-ll medication brought to school must be in the original container and labeled with the students name.
+lf medication brought to school, it must be in the original container and labeled with the students name.

-With the exception of EpiPens and asthma inhalers, all prescription medication is kept in the school health office.
-A medication request form, completed and signed by the physician and parent, must be submitted to the nurse for all prescription medications.
+With the exception of EpiPens and asthma inhalers, all prescription and OTC medication is kept in the school health office.
+A medication request form, completed and signed by the physician and parent, must be submitted to the nurse for all medications.

 Written permission for prescribed or non-prescribed (OTC) medications at school must be renewed annually.